-- i) as disclosed in Note 7(a), issue 10,000 warrants to the DKFN on the next anniversary of the effective date of the Accommodation Agreement (July 31, 2016); and - ii) as disclosed in Note 11(b), issue 20,000 warrants to the NWTMN in two equal installments of 10,000 warrants upon the Nechalacho REE Project meeting certain milestones.
+As disclosed Note 11(b), the Company is also required to issue 20,000 warrants to the NWTMN in two equal installments of 10,000 warrants upon the Nechalacho REE Project meeting certain milestones.

 d) Share Based Payments

 The shareholders have approved a Stock Option Plan (the "Plan") that provides for the issue of up to 10% of the number of issued and outstanding common shares of the Company to eligible employees, directors and service providers of the Company.